 Armed with a recommendation from his excellent scouts, in late 1934 Barrow took a chance on young west-coast star Joe DiMaggio despite a knee injury.
 The future Hall of Famer spent one final season in San Francisco before debuting with the Yankees in 1936.
 With DiMaggio on board and several other prospects emerging as well, the Yankees began another run of dominance as they won the next four World Series and seven of the next eight pennants.

 During the Yankees string of titles, an incident in Chicago testified to the racism and race insensitivity in mainstream America.
-After a July game in 1938, Yankee outfielder Jake Powell was asked on the radio how he kept in shape over the winter.
+Before a July game in 1938, Yankee outfielder Jake Powell was asked on the radio how he kept in shape over the winter.
 "Oh, that's easy, I'm a policeman," Powell replied, "and I beat N______ over the head with my blackjack."
 When first publicized, the baseball establishment, the mainstream press, and Yankee management (including Barrow) were little exercised by this remark.
 The Black press, however, jumped on this egregious, racist remark and argued that Powell and his comments should be censured.
 Barrow tried to mitigate the fallout with the Yankees Black fans by ordering Powell on an apology tour of Black newspapers and establishments.
 In a reflection of their growing clout, Landis suspended Powell for ten days.
 Unfortunately the lesson the baseball establishment and mainstream press learned form this sorry episode was simply that players should be more careful when speaking on the radio.

 Ruppert died in 1939, and his will left the team (along with his other holdings) to a trust for the benefit of his two nieces and a young female friend.
 As expected, the trust named Barrow the new Yankees president; he had reached the pinnacle of his baseball career.
 His autonomy, particularly in financial matters, however, was limited by the estate tax requirement that tied up much of the team's capital.